ThinkingBeyond/BeyondAI-2025/Queen-Aset Blissett and Xendra Jaime/README.md

 ## Research Question

-Building on the [elementary proof framework](https://drive.google.com/file/d/1OHn-AuPGZyvG5FMUpfPGxIURVVQsI4ED/view?usp=sharing) introduced by Shaana Amarawickrama and Karuna Prakash in the BeyondAI 2024 Proceedings, our research question extends on this foundation while bridging theoretical insights and practical application to provide a comprehensive study of the universal approximation theorem.
+Building on the [elementary proof framework](https://drive.google.com/file/d/1OHn-AuPGZyvG5FMUpfPGxIURVVQsI4ED/view?usp=sharing) introduced by Shaana Amarawickrama and Karuna Prakash in the BeyondAI 2024 Proceedings, our research question **extends on this foundation while bridging theoretical insights and practical application to provide a comprehensive study of the universal approximation theorem.**

+## Key contributions

 We examine the BeyondAI 2024 elementary proof framework demonstrating that any continuous function on the real numbers can be approximated by a Multilayer Perceptron (MLP) with several hidden layers and a finite number of neurons using the sigmoid activation function.
-We extend this framework to include the tanh activation function.
-Additionally, we investigate their assumption that an MLP with ReLU activation can approximate any continuous function by constructing piecewise linear functions made up of simplices.
-Furthermore, we bridge theory and practice by empirically evaluating the behaviour of each activation function in simple cases, comparing their practical usability and performance.
+We extend this framework to include the **tanh activation function**.
+Additionally, we investigate their assumption that an MLP with ReLU activation can approximate any continuous function by constructing piecewise linear functions made up of **simplices**.
+Furthermore, we bridge theory and practice by **empirically evaluating the behaviour of each activation function in simple cases**, comparing their practical usability and performance.

-We complement these evaluations with visual aids that illustrate the theoretical proof concepts, and present plots and graphs summarizing the empirical experiment results.
+We complement these evaluations with **visual aids that illustrate the theoretical proof concepts**, and present plots and graphs summarizing the empirical experiment results.
 Our aim is to close the theoretical gaps in the original elementary proof framework and work towards generalizing the framework, while also exploring the practical reasons for why developers may choose one activation function over another in neural network design.

 ## Motivation